 Experiential Learning and Industry Integration

 Experiential learning and industry integration have become crucial aspects of architectural education in India.
 Students are encouraged to gain practical experience through internships and practical training programs.
 These programs provide students with hands-on experience in real-world architectural projects, allowing them to apply their theoretical knowledge and develop practical skills.
+In architecture education, hands-on, real-world experience is essential for developing the practical skills needed for professional success.
 The integration of industry professionals into the curriculum enhances the learning experience and provides students with insights into the professional practice of architecture.
 Live projects and community engagement initiatives also provide students with opportunities to work on real projects and engage with the local community.

 Practical Training and Internship Models